Singapore's July core inflation highest in nearly four years

 “However, the extent of consumer price increases will remain moderate, as retail rents have stayed relatively subdued and firms’ pricing power may be constrained by market competition,” they said.

-For the full year, core inflation is expected to rise gradually over the remaining months to average in the upper half of the 1 to 2 per cent forecast range.
+For the full year, MAS expects core inflation to rise gradually over the remaining months to average in the upper half of the 1 to 2 per cent forecast range.
 Similarly, headline inflation is projected to come within the upper half of the 0 to 1 per cent forecast range for the full year.

+READ: Government will do its part to alleviate concerns about cost of living, says PM Lee

+"With Brent crude oil prices moving higher, the risk is biased towards higher, rather than lower, inflationary environment in Singapore in the months ahead," said UOB economist Francis Tan.